 Our name 'Phantom Hands' is a metaphor for generations of artisans whose contributions manifest in each piece of furniture we make.

-We started as a monthly catalog of curated vintage objects, a hobby project of our founders Deepak Srinath and Aparna Rao.
+Phantom Hands started off in 2013 as a monthly catalog of curated vintage objects, a hobby project of our founders Deepak Srinath and Aparna Rao.